SDFIdk/designsystem/README.md

-# designsystem
+# SDFI Designsystem

-Common design system for SDFI, containing CSS, icons, UI components, and logo images.
+Common design system for SDFI with CSS, icons, UI components, and logo images.